 Now before I walk you through the Finale, let me give a little shout out to some great ones who helped my re-draft my speeches for the big fight: Deepak, Gautham, Samreen and lastly the official, sassy mentor the MOC provided, Arjun Rao.

 September 2nd, The Big Day:

-How euphoric would you feel when you know you were gonna speak on a huge stage like ISB, Hyderabad’s?
+How euphoric would you feel when you know you were gonna speak on a huge stage like in Indian School of Business Hyderabad?
 Getting to meet the other nine talented contestants from different cities?

 My family, we all started at 4 am from Kurnool and reached ISB at 8.
 As I drove into the campus and dropped my family at the main building, Venkata sir, the event director welcomed them in.
 Meanwhile, I got changed into my suit in the closest washroom I could find and headed directly to the auditorium for briefing and microphone testing.